Employee Assistance Program (EAP)

 What EAP Is

-EAP provides short-term counseling and referral for employees and their families when they are experiencing life challenges. *Life challenges include crisis, death, marital trouble, divorce, family problems, financial problems, etc. All benefit-eligible employees and their dependents are able to use the university-sponsored EAP services.
-Additional services such as legal assistance, financial counseling, and life coaching are available in a limited capacity.
-The program is administered by Employee & Family Resources (EFR).
-Review the summary of services for a full list of EAP benefits.
+EAP provides up to six sessions of short-term counseling and referral for employees and their families when they are experiencing life challenges.
+Life challenges include crisis, death, marital trouble, divorce, family problems, financial problems, and work-related stress.
+Six sessions are available for counseling per issue per year.

 What EAP Is Not